-In our recruitment and selection of staff and volunteers we will at all times adhere to the Government guidance contained within "Working Together to Safeguard Children" (HM Government 2010) and "Safeguarding Children and Safer Recruitment in Education" (DfES 2006).
+In our recruitment and selection of staff and volunteers we will always adhere to the Government guidance contained within "Working Together to Safeguard Children" (HM Government 2010) and "Safeguarding Children and Safer Recruitment in Education" (DfES 2006).

-In particular we will ensure that our interview panellists are appropriately trained, that we always follow up gaps in previous employment, that we always require specific references from employers for the last five years and that for all posts, paid and voluntary, the appropriate Disclosure & Barring Service (DBS) disclosure and FA Criminal Records Check (CRC) carried out.
+All job adverts and descriptions will highlight BFCCT's commitment to safeguarding children and young people.
+We will ensure that our interview panellists are appropriately trained, that we always follow up gaps in previous employment, that we always require specific references from employers for the last five years and that for all posts, paid and voluntary, the appropriate Disclosure & Barring Service (DBS) disclosure and FA Criminal Records Check (CRC) carried out.

-Blackpool FC Community Trust is committed to providing equal opportunities to staff and therefore a positive CRC will not necessarily result in a bar from work.
-All BFCCT job specifications inform applicants of our commitment to safeguarding.
+Blackpool FC Community Trust is committed to providing equal opportunities to staff and therefore a DBS with content will not necessarily result in a bar from work.

 The Rehabilitation of Offenders Act 1974 and Protection from Freedoms Act 2012 will be considered in all cases before a final decision is made.
-In all cases where the act applies, BFCCT will follow the procedures set out in the BFCCT Recruitment of ex-offenders policy.
+In all cases where the act applies, BFCCT will follow the procedures set out in the BFCCT Recruitment of ex-offenders' policy.

-We keep a central record of all staff with the reference number, date and outcome of their Disclosure & Barring Service (DBS) Enhanced disclosure.
+A central record of all staff with the reference number, date and outcome of their Disclosure & Barring Service (DBS) Enhanced disclosure.

-Senior staff will receive training in Safer Recruitment.
+The senior Leadership Team will receive training in Safer Recruitment.

-All new employees, workers or volunteers working with children or young people at the Community Trust will be required to complete an induction before commencement of duties.
+All new employees, workers or volunteers working with children or young people at the Community Trust will be required to complete an induction before commencement of duties, at which point they will complete and abide by Safeguarding Code of Conduct.